mobashhir/cuda-Convolution/ReadMe.txt

 1- median filter (CPU and GPU)
 2- Blob Detection using scale space Laplcian of Gaussian convolution on a 3 channel image

+All images are 3 color channel PPM images

 Instructions on how to run the code

 The code will either run the Median filter or the blob detector as specified in your command line